chapel-lang/chapel/doc/release/technotes/auxIO.rst

 Auxiliary I/O Systems
 =====================

-This README describes Chapel support for Auxiliary I/O(AIO) systems.
+This document describes Chapel support for Auxiliary I/O(AIO) systems.
 It also provides instructions on how to set Chapel up to support multiple Auxiliary I/O systems simultaneously.